-Sofia Baliño is a Communications Officer with IISD's Economic Law and Policy program.
-Prior to joining IISD, Sofia spent several years as a journalist and senior editor covering trade, investment, environment and natural resources, and other aspects of sustainable development for Bridges Weekly.
+Sofia Baliño is the Communications and Editorial Manager for IISD's Economic Law and Policy program.
+Prior to joining IISD, Sofia spent several years as a journalist and senior editor covering trade, investment, environment and natural resources, and other aspects of sustainable development for Bridges Weekly, the flagship trade news reporting service for the International Centre for Trade and Sustainable Development.
 She previously worked in communications for environmental non-profits in Washington, D.C., covering topics such as wetlands conservation and preservation, food and water safety, and sustainable fisheries.

 Sofia has a Master of Public Policy with a global policy concentration from Duke University, as well as a Master of Arts in English Language and Literature from the Université de Genève.
 She has a Bachelor of Arts in English and Economics from the College of William and Mary in Virginia.
 Sofia is also a graduate of the Columbia Publishing Course at Columbia University's School of Journalism.

 Sofia is based in Geneva, Switzerland, and is fully bilingual in English and Spanish.
 She has a working-level proficiency in French.

 - Global Market Report: Cotton This report examines how voluntary sustainability standards are performing in the cotton sector.